Crazy-Crew/CrazyDocs/docs/plugins/crazycrates/commands/commands.md

 sidebar_label: Permissions
 ---
-### Commands and Permissions are changing in the next version of CrazyCrates.
+### Commands and Permissions are changing in version v1.15 of CrazyCrates ( v1.14 is the current public release ).
 Please check back here frequently.
 *To make this transition as smooth as possible, You should preemptively create versions of your configs with the new commands*

 ### What do the changes mean?